sarathfrancis90/arcgis-pro-sdk/APIRefGuide/API_Guide.md

 **Step 15**: All source code changes must be associated with a CR.  __Create a CR__ for the Doc change (or use an existing CR).
 If it is a blanket CR for Doc changes that is fine.
 Assign yourself to the CR.

 **Step 16**: Compare contents.
 Right-click your modified item and select __Compare Contents__.
 This allows your to verify the changes made.
-If things don‚Äôt look right, work with your developer.
+If things donít look right, work with your developer.
 In the graphic below, you see the original on the left and the modified file on the right.
 In this example, the Dev only stubbed out the ///summary, not the remarks.
-The revised version made the correction and added ‚Äú///‚Äù doc.
+The revised version made the correction and added ì///î doc.